 2016 Pilot Program Figures

-One of the program participants was Dick and Connie Iversen, Richland County ranchers near Culbertson.
+One couple that participated in the 2016 pilot project was Dick and Connie Iversen, Richland County ranchers near Culbertson.

 When the floods of 2011 hit the Iversen’s place on the Missouri River, they lost a lot of land to either erosion or sand deposition.
 But they noticed two things after the floods: first, the banks with trees fared much better and had less erosion than the banks without trees; and, second, the areas that flooded the worst were sprouting up a lot of new cottonwood seedlings.
 Dick estimates that there are over 200 acres of new cottonwoods that he is now trying to manage.